YouTube-Enhancer/extension/README.md

 - **Enable Video History:** Keeps track of the position of the videos you have watched and asked to resume playback upon loading the video again.

+- **Remaining Time:** Keep track of the time remaining on your video with a dynamic display.

 ### 2. Scroll Wheel Volume Control Settings

 - **Enable Scroll Wheel Volume Control:** Allows users to use the scroll wheel to control the volume of the video they're watching.